theaquamarine/windows-powershell-docs/docset/windows/mmagent/debug-mmappprelaunch.md

 ## DESCRIPTION
 The **Debug-MMAppPrelaunch** cmdlet debugs the application prelaunch of a specific application by triggering the prelaunch to occur and to exit debug mode for the application.

-Prelaunching is a new feature added in Windows® 8.1 that improves the launch performance of apps from the Windows Store by proactively launching frequently used apps in the background if they are not already running or suspended.
+Prelaunching is a new feature added in Windows??
+8.1 that improves the launch performance of apps from the Windows Store by proactively launching frequently used apps in the background if they are not already running or suspended.
 This makes starting an app as fast as switching to a suspended app from the user's perspective.
 This command enables you to prelaunch an app into debug mode.